 - Test Content on LLMs Before Publishing

-- Input target queries into ChatGPT or Bard to test alignment and relevance.
+- Input target queries into ChatGPT or Gemini to test alignment and relevance.

 - Evaluate responses for accuracy, clarity, and coverage of user intent.